To Structure The Sale Of A Business

 So you definitely want to consult with your CPA and

-term "Assets Sale" as used in the above section
+term "Assets Sale" as used in the above

-we will talk a lot about the assets that
+sale.
+Below we will talk a lot about the assets that

 make up a business.
 So when we use the word "asset"

 below, we are talking about all the things of value

 that the company owns such as real estate, inventory,

 an "Asset Sale" or an "Entity Sale"